UBC-MDS/ds-toolbox/chapters/en/slides/module8/module8_02.md

 Notes:

-Jupyter Book uses **MathJax** for typesetting math which allows you to add LaTeX-style maths to your book.
+Jupyter Book uses **MathJax** for typesetting math which allows you to add LaTeX-style maths to your book, including

-you can also easily add:

 - inline math equations,
 - math equation blocks, and
-- numbered equations
+- numbered equations.

-to your book.

 1. Inline math can be defined using `$` as follows: